Off-duty cop sues Minneapolis police for accosting him in 2019, refusing body camera video

-The lawsuit doesn't specify damages, nor does it say which agency Johnson works for, but public records list an Andrew Johnson working for Ramsey County Sheriff's office.
+The lawsuit doesn't specify damages, nor does it say which agency Johnson works for, but public records list an Andrew Johnson working for the Ramsey County Sheriff's Office.
 A spokesperson for the sheriff's office did not respond to a message left Tuesday.

-John Elder, an MPD spokesman, referred questions to the city attorney's office, which didn't immediately respond to a request for comment through a spokesman.
+Minneapolis city attorney Jim Rowader declined to discuss the lawsuit because it is active litigation.

 Johnson's lawsuit alleges that he repeatedly attempted to retrieve a report on the incident, and found Mohammad never wrote a report but logged the incident as an "Officer Assist" call.
 Three days after the incident, he attempted to retrieve the body camera video, the lawsuit alleges.
 A records clerk viewed the video but before it was finished, called a supervisor who then called Elder.
 According to the lawsuit, Elder promised to report the incident directly to Chief Medaria Arradondo, but later told Johnson he could not have a copy of the video because their "video system just crashed."
 Johnson has never received a copy of the video.